Moral development: Stages of moral reasoning

 The first level of Kohlberg's moral reasoning is called preconventional morality.
 In this stage, children obey rules more externally.
 This means the children are more likely to conform to rules authority sets for them, to avoid punishment or to receive personal rewards.
 There are two stages within preconventional morality.
 The first is punishment and obedience orientation.
-During this stage, the child determines how wrong his action was according to the punishment they receive.
-If he does not get scolded for his bad act, they will believe he did nothing wrong.
+During this stage, the child determines how wrong their action was according to the punishment they receive.
+If they do not get scolded for their bad act, they will believe they did nothing wrong.
 The second stage of preconventional morality is called instrumental hedonism.
 The main principle for this stage is quid pro quo.
 A person in the second stage conforms to rules for personal gain.
-There is a hint of understanding the ruler's perspective, although, the main objective is to gain the benefit in return.
+There is a hint of understanding the ruler's perspective, although the main objective is to gain the benefit in return.

 The next level is conventional morality.
 At this level, many moral values have been internalized by the individual. they work to obey rules set by authority and to seek approval.
 The points of views of others are now clearly recognized and taken into serious consideration.
 The first stage to this level is labeled “good boy” or “good girl” morality.
 The following stage captures the golden rule “treat others the way you want to be treated.”
 The emphasis in this stage consists of being nice and meaning well.
 What is seen as “good” is now what pleases and helps others.
-The last stage of this level is “Authority and social order- maintaining morality.”
+The last stage of this level is “Authority and social order-maintaining morality.”
 This is conforming to set rules created by legitimate authorities that benefits society as a whole.
 The basis of reciprocation is growing more complex.
 The purpose of conforming is no longer based on the fear of punishment, but on the value people place on respecting the law and doing one's duty to society.